 Computers are available on the ground floor, which you can log into using your Single Sign-On.
-We also have two black and white printers, and the photocopier acts as a colour printer.
+We have one black and white printer and the photocopier acts as a colour printer.

 Printing and photocopying charges are added to your battels, if you go over your free allowance.
 Undergraduates have a free allowance of 150 single sided mono copies per year, and graduates have twice that.